Skip to main content

 8. VA Condo Approval

-If your Tampa complex isn't approved
+If your Tampa complex isn't approved — two different paths

-Tampa condo markets where this matters most: downtown Tampa (Element, SkyHouse, The Place at Channelside), Davis Islands and Harbour Island waterfront mid-rises, older South Tampa / Bayshore converted-condos, St. Pete waterfront (Beach Drive, Bayfront, Snell Isle), and Clearwater Beach.
+Downtown Tampa (Element, SkyHouse, The Place at Channelside), Davis Islands and Harbour Island waterfront mid-rises, older South Tampa / Bayshore converted-condos, St. Pete waterfront (Beach Drive, Bayfront, Snell Isle), and Clearwater Beach.
 Beach condos in Treasure Island and Madeira Beach are heavily investor-owned and frequently fail the 50% owner-occupancy test.

 If you're looking at a beach condo specifically because you want short-term rental income later, the VA path may not be the right tool — VA loans require primary residence occupancy.